jejejery/Tubes3_13521131/README.md

 - Front-end : NodeJS v18.15.0 dan NPM v9.6.4
 - Back-end : Go Version 1.2.3

-This task is done to fulfill Strategy and Algorythm IF2211
+This task is done to fulfill Algorithm Strategy IF2211

 # Table of Contents
 * [Description](#markdown-header-description)